hadimaster65555/opencode-goal-commands/README.md

 - Completion requires an explicit audit against success criteria.
 - Blocked status requires repeated evidence of the same blocker, not a single failed attempt.

-See `opencode-goal-command-plan.md` for the original design plan and the mapping from Codex-style goals to OpenCode custom commands.